gilbva/shrike/README.md

 }
 ```

-In this case the MyComponent component provides the MyService interface, what this means is that you can inject MyService in any other component without need to know that MyComponent class even exist.
+In this case the MyComponent component provides the MyService interface, what this means is that you can inject MyService in any other component without the need to know that MyComponent class even exist.
 ```java
 @Component
 class OtherComponent